abinghamwalker/make_chat_gp2/README.md

 This repository contains a step-by-step implementation of a Large Language Model based on GPT-2 architecture, following Sebastian Raschka's book "Build a Large Language Model (From Scratch)" and foundational papers like "Attention Is All You Need" (2017) by Vaswani et al.

+## Files to note in order are: -

+- My_GPT : This is the main GPT structure which draws heavy links with the credited source material.
+- My_GPT_download : This is a download of the GPT-2 actual weights and then run through the same generation function written for my model.
+- My_GP_testing : This is an area that I had planned to test different attention heads, temperatures and top k values.
+However, this is not possible at present because I cannot run this model on my laptop and would eat up a lot of Colab credit.
+I can adjust temperature and top k because these are fast but attention heads, layer numbers etc is impossible at present.

 ## Project Overview

 This project aims to: